 Speaking of bad tenants, if things get ugly, you may have to hire an attorney, which won’t be cheap.
 You may want to add that to your budget as well.

 Whether you’ve decided to retire in the area or not, if you’re active duty, you most likely won’t be able to stay in the same state as your investment property until you close to separation or are already there.

 Fortunately, there are many reputable property management services that can help you take care of your property while you’re away.
 Many of these services will find and interview renters, run background checks, arrange lease documentation, check on the property, and be on-hand to make repairs as necessary.

-All of these activities are time consuming, and hiring property manager can take a lot of stress out of managing an investment property.
-However, most property managers charge a percentage of the monthly rent, and will bill you for repairs to your home.
+All of these activities are time-consuming, and hiring a property manager can take a lot of stress out of managing an investment property.
+However, most property managers charge a percentage of the monthly rent and will bill you for repairs to your home.